 - Anders Munk, Aalborg University, Danemark.

-Each of the instruments has its own scientific and technical committee (STC).
-The role of these committees is to support developments and to discuss scientific and technical choices relating to the instrument.
-Independent structures, they are made up of experts in qualitative, quantitative or web methods, representing a wide range of social science disciplines.
+Each of the instruments had its own scientific and technical committee (STC).
+The role of these committees was to support developments and to discuss scientific and technical choices relating to the instrument.
+Independent structures, they were made up of experts in qualitative, quantitative or web methods, representing a wide range of social science disciplines.

-The EquipEx DIME-SHS instruments are mainly developed and managed by Sciences Po’s CDSP (beQuali and ELIPSS) and medialab (Dime Web) teams.
+The EquipEx DIME-SHS instruments were mainly developed and managed by Sciences Po’s CDSP (beQuali and ELIPSS) and medialab (Dime Web) teams.

-Within these teams, the technical expertise of specialist engineers is employed in an extremely varied range of disciplines:
+Within these teams, the technical expertise of specialist engineers was employed in an extremely varied range of disciplines:

 - survey methodology,

 - survey management,